ceri-num/uv-larm/tutorials/2-move-to.md

 # 02 - Move a robot

-This tutorial aims to take control over turtlebut2 kobuki platform helped by laser range to navigate in a cluttered environment.
+This tutorial aims to take control of a __tbot__  robot.
+A tbot is a turtlebot2 (itself based on a kobuki platform) equipped with a laser range to navigate in a cluttered environment.

-This tutorial supose that you already process the [Challenge - Kick-Off](../challenge/intro.md).
+This tutorial supose that you already processed the [Challenge - Kick-Off](../challenge/intro.md).

 ## Installation: